Skip to main content

 Custom DEX: Placing sell orders

-Placing sell orders on this DEX is straight forward: users withdraw gold from Tarochi onto Arbitrum (mint a new ERC1155 id), and then create a sell order on the DEX contract.
+Placing sell orders on this DEX is straightforward: users withdraw gold from Tarochi onto Arbitrum (mint a new ERC1155 id), and then create a sell order on the DEX contract.

 Custom DEX: Placing buy orders

-Therefore, when placing a buy order, you are not just providing how many tokens you want to buy, but also specifying under which rules you are interested in buying these tokens.
+Therefore, when placing a buy order, you are not just providing how many tokens you want to buy, but also specifying under which set of rules you are interested in buying these tokens.
 If the validity of tokens under a set of game rules can be verified using a ZK proof, then this is not so difficult.
 However, there is no guarantee for that to be the case.

 To handle the case where there is no ZK proof of validity, buy orders must (instead of specifying all mints validated by a ZK proof) provide a commitment to a specific set of ERC1155 mints they consider to be valid.